If you face issues with your Joomla site, then reinstalling its core files and database might be the best solution.

 Now your Joomla core files and database should be reinstalled.

-If you're still experiencing the issue, then it's likely a bug in the Joomla core or a bug in an extension, but you're one step closer to narrowing it down.
+If you're still experiencing the issue, then it's likely a bug in the Joomla core or a bug in an extension.
+However, now you're one step closer to narrowing it down.